trungle15/ReuseU/sprints/sprint-journals/sprint-4-journal.md

       - Debugging integration issues between the backend (Cloudflare blob storage) and the frontend display.
    4. Using Windsurf GPT-4.1 made it much faster to identify and resolve the missing type and decoding logic, compared to searching for solutions manually.
 The AI provided clear code suggestions and explanations that I could adapt directly into the codebase.
    5. This experiment demonstrated how generative AI can accelerate debugging and implementation, especially when dealing with full-stack integrations involving both backend data formats and frontend rendering logic.

+* Krishna and Trung used Grok to safely copy a private key for our database safely into the repository for the automation to run.

+	1. Going into using Grok, we expected it would give us a possible solution to copying in the private key.
+We could not simply commit it from our local drives to the repo, but it was needed for our backend functions to run.
+	2. Using placeholder names for our files, we directly gave it the issue and asked how to safely transfer the key into the repo to run.
+	3. We were able to successfully run the automation with the strategy given.
+Now there’s only one part left, to automate deployment!
+	4. Our expectations were met, as the solution given ended up working quite well.